Nyanyan/Egaroucid/docs/usage/en/index.md

 Mode: Study

-You can add a record in your clipboard.
+You can add a record.
 The record must be written in F5D6 or f5d6 format.

 If importing succeed, you can see the board in your app.